Short answer: Main characters don’t have to be likeable. But they do need to be interesting.

 - Ridiculous salaciousness

-as explained by Roxane Gay in the Nerdette podcast
+as explained by Roxane Gay in a Nerdette podcast.

 - 12 Great Movie Characters We Hate By The End Of The Movie from Film School Rejects

 - WOULD YOU WANT TO BE FRIENDS WITH HUMBERT HUMBERT?: A FORUM ON “LIKEABILITY” from The New Yorker AND Claire Messud to Publishers Weekly: “What kind of question is that?”
 Do you like Jonathan Franzen’s characters?
 David Foster Wallace’s?
 Roth?
 Then stop asking Claire Messud about hers, from Salon